• How a different mammogram experience led to lifesaving cancer diagnosis

 Before starting her on hormone-blocking cancer medication, Melissa's oncologist, Mina Hanna, M.D., ordered a bone density scan.
 Melissa was delighted to learn that Amanda would conduct it since she had such a positive experience with the mammograms.

-"After I've done mammograms for a patient, I usually don't know their results or even see them again," says Amanda.
+"After I've done mammograms for a patient, I usually don't know their results or even see them again," says Steinberg.
 "Doing Melissa's bone density scan felt like it was meant to be that we'd be on this journey together."

 Genetics, recovery and a night at the ballpark